 Starting in version 1810, when a device runs a task sequence and needs to acquire content, it uses boundary group behaviors similar to the Configuration Manager client.
 For more information, see Task sequence support for boundary groups.

-Beginning in Configuration Manager 1802, on the Summary tab, select Save As Template to save settings to use again.
+To save these settings to use again, on the Summary tab select Save As Template.
 Supply a name for the template and select the settings to save.

 Complete the wizard.